 If I can offer one final word of advice, it would be to pay particular attention to what experienced nugget hunters are using in any particular region.
 Do not assume you are going to outsmart them and find some model they have not already tried and set aside as less than optimum.
 Serious prospectors in any particular location will end up focusing on certain units that do the job.
 In areas of extreme mineralization this is usually a PI detector.
 In areas with less mineralization and lots of ferrous trash VLF units often are preferred.
 If you can discover what models the locals prefer it will give you a head start in knowing what to use yourself.
 Above all, whatever detector you finally choose, dedicate yourself to mastering it.
 It takes at least 100 hours of detecting to become proficient with a detector model.
 Any less, and you are still practicing.
 Knowing your detector well is more important than what particular model of nugget detector you own.

 So there you are.
-Hopefully this helps some people out there.
-Post at The Prospecting Forum at Findmall if you have any specific questions I can help with.
+Hopefully this helps some people out.
+I can be found daily on the Detector Prospector Forum and would be pleased to answer any questions you have on metal detecting and prospecting.
 Also check out Steve's Guide to Metal Detecting for Gold Nuggets.